caxanga334/NavBot/docs/TROUBLESHOOTING.md

 Install and configure [Accelerator](https://forums.alliedmods.net/showthread.php?t=277703&).
 If you're on x64, you need to either manually compile [Accelerator](https://github.com/asherkin/accelerator) or download the latest build artifact from [here](https://github.com/asherkin/accelerator/actions) if available.
 Accelerator doesn't catch every type of crash.
-If you're experiencing crashes but the accelerator logs are empty, check the Steam's dump folder.
+If you're experiencing crashes but the accelerator logs are empty, check the Steam's dump folder if you're running on a Windows Listen Server.
 (Default path is `C:\Program Files (x86)\Steam\dumps`).
+If you're running on a Dedicated Server, attach a debugger.